-Future versions of Checkmk may also enable time control of the threshold values from checks.
-A server’s threshold values for CPU load could be configured differently depending on day or night, for example.
+You can link the validity of the threshold values of certain checks to a time period.
+A server’s threshold values for CPU utilization could be configured differently depending on day or night, for example.

-Important: to include a complete day up until midnight,
+Important: To include a complete day up until midnight, enter

 24:00, even though the time 24:00 doesn’t actually exist.

-On these days only the values entered in
+On these days only the times of day entered there are effective:

 A holiday calendar such as this can be excluded from another time period.
 The most common example is excluding the holidays from a time period for normal office hours.
 Simply check your ‘holidays calendar’ box in the Exclude field:

-For vacation and holiday calendars, importing calendar data in the iCal-format is conveniently available.
-Such files are easily found on the internet and spare you the work of having to enter dates laboriously by hand.
-For example, holidays for all German states can be found under www.ferienwiki.de/exports/de.
+For vacation and holiday calendars, importing calendar data in the iCal format is conveniently available.
+Such files are easily found on the Internet and spare you the work of having to enter dates laboriously by hand.
+For example, holidays for all German states can be found under Ferienwiki website.
 No doubt there will be a similar source for your country as well.

-Import such data with the button, and in the mask specify the range of future years for which the regular holidays should be entered into the time periods:
+Import such a file on the Time periods page with the Import iCalendar button, and in the next page specify the range of future years for which the regular holidays should be entered into the time period:

 A pre-filled time period definition will then be opened, in which you only need to enter the ID and name — once completed you can then exclude this time period from other time periods, as described above.